glueckkanja-pki/TPMImport/README.md

 # TPMImport
-Imports certificates from PFX files into the Microsoft Platform Crypto Provider, so that the private key is stored in TPM.
+Imports certificates from PFX files into the _Microsoft Platform Crypto Provider_, so that the private key is stored in TPM.

 ## TPMImport Usage